ivarref/clj-paginate/README.md

 Using `:first 1000` and 10 million dummy entries, the average overhead was about 1 ms per iteration on my machine.
-That is about 1 microseconds per returned node.
+That is about 1 microsecond per returned node.

 ## License